EricWay1024/Homological-Algebra-Notes/ha/6-df.typ

   + Calculate the $i$-th homology $H_i (F (P))$ of this chain complex.
   // Now let $f: A -> B$ be a morphism in $cA$.
 To find $L_i F (f)$, we can find projective resolutions $P_cx -> A$ and $Q_cx -> B$, and by the @comparison[Comparison Theorem], there exists a chain map $f_cx : P_cx -> Q_cx$ lifting $f$.
 Then $L_i F (f) := H_i (F(f_cx))$, obtained in a similar fashion as above.
 ]
 In fact, our definition of the "functor" $L_i F$ is still incomplete as we have not defined how it maps the morphisms in $cA$.
 However, we first need to show that for any object $A in cA$, our definition of $L_i F (A)$ is independent of the choice of projective resolution $P_cx -> A$.
-The following implies the case when $i = 0$.
+The following shows that this is true for $i = 0$.
 #lemma[
   $L_0 F(A) iso F(A)$.
 ]